sftcd/tlspad/README.md

 - [composer.sh](composer.sh) is a wrapper for the above:

             $ ./composer.sh -h
-            ./composer.sh [-u <url-or-file>] [-f <capture-file/dir>] [-l <label>] [-s limit] [ -i instrument] [-kwvcLS]
+            ./composer.sh [-u <url-or-file>] [-f <capture-file/dir>] [-l <label>] [-s limit] [ -i instrument] [-kwvcLSnA]

             Wrapper to grab TLS traffic info via tshark or tcpdump.
 Arguments can be:
             -h - produce this
-            -u - URL to access, grab, analyse and turn into midi file This uses: '-l <DNSname> -s 1000 -i -1' -f - name of capture file or directory for capture files (default is '.')
+            -u - URL to access, grab, analyse and turn into midi file This uses: '-l <DNSname> -s 1000 -i -1 -A' -f - name of capture file or directory for capture files (default is '.')
-            -i - midi instrument (-1:127; default: 0; -1 means built-in combo)
-            -l - label to use for files (will be anonymous hash otherwise) -s - suppress silence or noise that doesn't change for the specified limit (in ms) -c - clean out audio files in this directory (*.midi.csv, *.wav, *.midi) -k - skip new data generation and just map csv's to midi's in the current dir -L - use logarithmic time
+            -A - map all pcaps into one music/noise file output -i - midi instrument (-1:127; default: 0; -1 means built-in combo) -l - label to use for files (will be anonymous hash otherwise) -s - suppress silence or noise that doesn't change for the specified limit (in ms) -c - clean out audio files in this directory (*.midi.csv, *.wav, *.midi) -n - do not clean up temporary files when getting URLs -k - skip new data generation and just map csv's to midi's in the current dir -L - use logarithmic time
             -S - use scaled time
             -v - be verbose
-            -w - produce .wav files as well as .mimd (warning: slow, maybe buggy)
+            -w - produce .wav files as well as .midi (warning: slow, maybe buggy)

-    - If you give that a URL or a filename with one URL/line you'll end up with a (set of) midi file(s) you can play with [timidity](https://www.timidity.jp/).
+    - If you give that a ``-u URL`` or ``-u filename`` (with one URL/line in that file), you'll end up with a
-    There're a load of installs needed to get that to work, I'll document 'em when I set this up on a 2nd box.
+    (set of) midi file(s) you can play with [timidity](https://www.timidity.jp/).
     - The "-u" option uses selenium to fire up a test browser but that seems to fail (blocking) from time to time.
 Killing the test browser seens to get things to move along ok, albeit we miss that measurement.
+    - There're a load of installs needed to get all that to work, I'll document 'em when I set this up on a 2nd box and have to re-do 'em.

 ## Tools used